KarolByczek/PROJECT_NO_1_FEMALE_FASHION_WEBSTORE/README.md

 # PROJECT_NO_1_FEMALE_FASHION_WEBSTORE

-A mock design for a female fashion webstore application.
+A basic outline for a mock female fashion web store.